 Your potential return on the securities is limited.
-Your potential total return on the securities at maturity is limited to the maximum return at maturity of 40.00% to 45.00%, which is equivalent to a maximum return at maturity of \$400.00 to 450.00 per security.
+Your potential total return on the securities at maturity is limited to the maximum return at maturity of at least 20.00%, which is equivalent to a maximum return at maturity of \$2.00 per security and would result in a maximum payment at maturity of \$12.00 per security.
 The actual maximum return at maturity will be determined on the pricing date.
-Any increase in the final share price over the initial share price by more than 40.00% to 45.00% will not increase your return on the securities.
+Taking into account the leverage factor and assuming a maximum return at maturity of 20.00%, any increase in the final share price over the initial share price by more than approximately 6.67% will not increase your return on the securities and will progressively reduce the effective amount of leverage provided by the securities.